• Skip to primary navigation

 Recipe Card

-Shiitake mushrooms served in a white baking dish.
+Shiitake mushrooms are served in a white baking dish.

-Shiitake mushrooms make a wonderful side dish.
-They are so hearty and flavorful!
-In this easy recipe, they are oven-baked with olive oil, vinegar, and spices.
-As an alternative, you can slice them and quickly saute them in butter.
+In this easy recipe, shiitake mushrooms are baked whole with olive oil, vinegar, and spices.
+Alternatively, you can slice and quickly saute them in butter.

 Prep Time10 minutes mins